-Empty the fuel/oil tanks in a well ventilated area.
+- Empty the fuel/oil tanks in a well ventilated area.
 Store the fuel in approved cans in a safe place.
-Fit the bar guard.
+Fit the guide bar cover.
 Clean the machine.
-See instructions under the heading Maintenance schedule.
+See instructions under the heading Maintenance schedule. - Ensure the machine is cleaned and that a complete service is carried out before long-term storage.